 Vivaha Panchami is celebrated with great zeal and ardour in Ayodhya, the birthplace of Lord Ram.

-Millions of Hindus come to witness this momentous event from all over India and the world.
+Millions of Hindus witness this momentous event from all over India and the world.
 The devotees sing devotional songs and chants from the Ramayana epic.
 Elaborate rites are conducted in the temples with the statues of Ram and Sita.
-Many devotees from Mithila get dressed in their ancestral attire, go to Ayodhya to perform on the stage.
+Many devotees from Mithila get dressed in their ancestral attire and go to Ayodhya to perform on the stage.
 This magnificent event is known as Ram Vivah Utsav.

-Many cultural shows, stage performances are also commonly organized for this occasion by various communities other than the festivities that take place at the temples.
+Many cultural shows and stage performances are also commonly organised for this occasion by various communities other than the festivities at the temples.

 Ramleela depicts the lives of Lord Ram and Sita are observed with great enthusiasm.
 Male actors enact both the male and female roles of the epic Ramayana.
 Ayodhya becomes exciting and colourful with the numerous tourists, pilgrims, and locals performing various rituals.

-The Vivaha Panchami observance takes place at the Janaki Temple for seven days in a row.
+The Vivaha Panchami observance takes place at the Janaki Temple for seven days.
 The entire Janaki temple is adorned and highlighted as a “Mandap” (a sacred tent used for Hindu weddings) during this time.
-Ram and Sita’s statues are brought to the Mandap, and they are cosmeticized as bride and groom with traditional wedding attire and jewellery.
+Ram and Sita’s statues are brought to the Mandap, and they are cosmeticised as bride and groom with traditional wedding attire and jewellery.